Classical Gymnasium in Zagreb: History

+Formation

 It was founded in 1607 by the Jesuits, who had recently settled in the Kingdom of Croatia (Habsburg) and Slavonia within the Habsburg monarchy.
 The gymnasium began operation on the initiative of the Zagreb City Council, with the approval of the Croatian Parliament (Sabor) and strong support of Ban of Croatia Ivan Drašković.
 Jesuit Ivan Žanić became its first rector, with 260 students enrolling in its first year.
 The gymnasium official opened on June 3, 1607, in a ceremony attended by Bishop of Zagreb Šimun Bratulić, ban Ivan Drašković and others.
 On the day of the opening ceremony, a Latin Language drama "Actio comica" was staged, in which the young actors celebrated the beauties of their homeland, with the tradition being kep continuously to this day.
+It operated on the basis of the Jesuit programme "Ratio atque institutio studiorum societatis Jesu".

 The philosophy department was established in 1662, and opened on 3 November.
 The department was given university privileges by Emperor Leopold in Ebersdorf on 23 October 1669, which saw the founding of the University of Zagreb.